How Do You Get a Songwriting Publishing Deal? Finding a Music Publisher

 Although a songwriter can certainly handle their own publishing, a good publishing company can be extremely helpful.

 There is no one-size-fits-all solution to getting a music publishing deal – it requires hard work and dedication.
 Fortunately, since you’re reading this article, you’re already actively looking for how to further your music career!

 One of the first things you’ll need to consider when thinking about getting a publishing deal is whether you actually have good enough music.

 #1 Create a demo

 Creating a demo would be your first move.
 This simply means, getting some of your material put into a hard copy that you can then distribute.

-It’s essential that these demos are of a high quality because they’re likely to be the material you send to publishers.
-The demo acts as the band’s or singer’s CV, so make sure it is well recorded and that it represents you well.
+It’s essential that these demos are of high–quality because they’re likely to be the material you send to publishers.
+The demo acts as the band or singer’s CV, so make sure it is well recorded and that it represents you well.

-Hot Tip: A publisher can help your songs get used commercially or you help you get signed.
+A publisher can help your songs get used commercially or help you get signed.